Duncan Phyfe: Major exhibitions and collections

 Left: Barack Obama in the Green Room next to a striped D. Phyfe sofa.
 Right: Another sofa, ca. 1810–1815.
 Attributed to the workshop of Duncan Phyfe.
 Mahogany, cherry, pine, gilt brass, and modern upholstery.
 On loan to the Cincinnati Art Museum.

 On 15 October 1922, the Metropolitan Museum of Art opened to the public "Furniture from the Workshop of Duncan Phyfe", the first exhibition ever held in an art museum on the work of a single cabinetmaker.
 Ninety years later and only for the second time in history, a major retrospective on this iconic American craftsman and his furniture was again on view from 20 December 2011 – 6 May 2012, under the title "Duncan Phyfe: Master Cabinetmaker in New York".

 Another exhibition took place at the Museum of Fine Arts, Houston from 24 June – 9 September 2012.

-Duncan Phyfe's furniture can be admired in the White House Green Room, Edgewater, Roper House and especially at Millford Plantation, owned by the Classical American Homes Preservation Trust.
+Duncan Phyfe's furniture can be admired in the White House Green Room, Boscobel House and Gardens, Edgewater, Roper House and especially at Millford Plantation, owned by the Classical American Homes Preservation Trust.
 His furniture appears in many museums and private collections as well.